 Create a schedule that includes allocated time for studying and STICK TO IT!
 This should be easy with a smartphone.
-If you have an iPhone, simply follow these steps to sync your phone with your Zimbra email and calendar (or here for Android).
-To create new calendar events, use your phone or log in to Zimbra and click the “Calendar” tab.
-When creating a new event, use the “repeat” function when applicable and make judicious use of the “reminder” option.
+If you have an iPhone, simply follow these steps to sync your phone with your MS Outlook email and calendar (or here for Android).
+Note that you can use the Outlook Calendar to schedule events and have reminders pop up on your phone and computer.
 Pro-tip: When setting reminders, be sure to give yourself enough lead time to be able to finish tasks on time even if you forget until being reminded!

 GET THE NECESSARY ELECTRONIC RESOURCES!!!